Promoting economic growth in North Macedonia

 - support existing business initiatives with high added value in introducing innovative technology, technology lines and equipment.
 In addition, innovative production methods aim to improve business processes and production efficiency to increase competitiveness.

-The economic activities cover the circular and green economy, innovation and IT and highly competitive economic sectors with growth potential.
+The economic activities promote a circular and green economy, innovation and IT and highly competitive economic sectors with growth potential.